Josef Martínez: CF Montréal

 On 6 February 2024, CF Montréal announced that they had signed Martínez as a free agent for the 2024 season with an option for a further year.
 Though his option was declined he tallied a total of 13 goals and 3 assists.

 San Jose Earthquakes

 On 13 January 2025, Martínez joined San Jose Earthquakes as a free agent, signing a one-year deal.

+Tijuana

+In January 2026, he signed with Liga MX club Tijuana.
+He and Tijuana mutually agreed to part ways in July 2026.

+Columbus Crew

+After being released by Tijuana, Martínez returned to Major League Soccer, signing a contract with the Columbus Crew on 13 August 2026.

 International career

 Martínez playing for Venezuela in 2019.

 Martínez made his international debut on 7 August 2011 against El Salvador as a substitute in the 76th minute.

 On 10 November 2016 (matchday 11 of the 2018 FIFA World Cup qualification), Martínez scored a hat-trick against Bolivia in a 5–0 win in Maturín.

 Style of play

-While he started as a winger, a position in which he often played at Torino under Sinisa Mihajlovic, it was Gerardo Martino who changed his position, converting him into a center forward.
+While he started as a winger, a position in which he often played at Torino under manager Siniša Mihajlović, it was his Atlanta coach Gerardo Martino who changed his position, converting him into a center forward.

 Primarily a forward, Martínez is an aggressive and powerful player, who usually plays in a central role as a main striker, but who is also capable of playing as a winger.
 His pace, dribbling ability, eye for goal, and his accurate finishing ability with either foot, as well as his head, combined with his ability to make attacking runs off the ball from behind and get into good positions, make him a dangerous attacking threat in the penalty area.